Ivanclj/msia423-final-project/README.md

 │   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.
 │
-├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
-│   ├── helpers/                      <- Helper scripts used in main src files.
+├── src                               <- Source data for the project │   ├── helpers/                      <- Helper scripts used in main src files.
 │   ├── sql/                          <- SQL source code.
 │   ├── import_data_github.py         <- Script for downloading raw data from github.